 Many companies have been moving these functions from their on-premises computers to cloud-based providers.
 New health insurance platforms and wellness portals take healthcare beyond the basics to provide online access to providers, medical advice and fitness communities.
 If you're eyeing a separate health and wellness platform, Sommer advised making sure it integrates with financials so you can more easily manage the tax and compliance implications of health benefits.

-When buying benefits technology, most of your focus will be on partnerships with benefit providers rather than the software used to administer them, according to Stacey Harris, an HR technology analyst.
+When buying benefits technology, most of your focus will be on partnerships with benefit providers rather than the software used to administer them, according to Stacey Harris, chief research officer and managing partner at Sapient Insights Group.
 "I rarely will make a benefit selection decision just based off of user experience, as I might have done with talent management or core HRMS," Harris said.

 The issue becomes whether a particular type of software integrates with your company's HRMS.
 "There's a real power in the relationship between the [benefits] package I want to create or the [provider] I want to work with and the assets or the software that it's connected with," she said.